 “And the Lord said to him: ‘I have heard your prayer and your supplication that you have made before Me; I have consecrated this house which you have built to put My name there forever, and My eyes and My heart will be there perpetually.’”
 1 Kings 9:3 (NKJV)

-We are blessed to have a team of devoted, godly men who serve on the Board of Directors for the Fresno Rescue Mission and the Fresno Rescue Mission Foundation.
-They are godly individuals who hold our staff and the Mission’s ministries accountable to God’s vision, and who bathe us in prayer regularly.
+We are blessed to have a team of devoted, godly individuals who serve on the Board of Directors for the Fresno Rescue Mission.
+They hold our staff and the Mission’s ministries accountable to God’s vision, and they bathe us in prayer regularly.
 They are a policy board, meaning they focus on the larger issues.
 They serve to keep our ministry’s purpose, goals, and Mission Statement in sync, trusting ministry Directors to lead in the day-to-day decisions.
-They delegate with clarity, and rigorously evaluate fiscal challenges.
+They delegate with clarity and rigorously evaluate fiscal challenges.
 They consider community needs in response to economic realities.
 They evaluate our accomplishments and/or setbacks using a standard of excellence as the ultimate mark.

 Jim Mosqueda, Vice-Chairman — General Manager, Sanitary Stainless Welding, Inc.

 Nathan Freeland, Secretary — President, Reach Consulting & Broken Jar Productions